 It won’t harm you to consume asparagus raw, but cooking it actually helps your body absorb more of its cancer-fighting nutrients.

 Again, mushrooms can be eaten raw, but you’ll receive more of the potassium-rich benefits if you take the time to sauté, roast or even grill them.
+THIS chart compares the potassium in raw vs cooked mushrooms (search mushrooms).

 Obvious we eat raw tomatoes in salads, sandwiches, etc., but your body can absorb more of the cancer-fighting ingredient lycopene from cooked tomatoes.
 Try some grilled tomatoes in a sandwich!